beyarkay/masters-thesis/02_background.md

 # Background

-This chapter describes various concepts which _Ergo_ builds upon.
-The goal of _Ergo_ is to take a 30-dimensional time series dataset with a sampling frequency of 40Hz, classify it in real-time into one of 51 gesture classes, and then map those gestures to keystrokes.
-After this mapping, the keystrokes are forwarded to the OS of the user's computer and an autocorrection algorithm is applied.
-This autocorrection algorithm which should correct any common typing mistakes.

-The relevant background information includes different machine learning methods, autocorrect techniques, a description of the gestures used, and a description of the hardware employed.
+This chapter describes various concepts which _Ergo_ utilizes.
+The relevant background information includes different machine learning methods and autocorrect techniques.

 Artificial Neural Networks (ANNs) have shown a lot of promise in a wide range of classification problems and are discussed in Section
 \ref{artificial-neural-networks}.
-Multiple ANNs will be investigated, as they have many desirable properties which make them suited to this problem.

 Hidden Markov Models have historically been used for problems similar to those which _Ergo_ seeks to solve, and thus they will be used to provide a comparison between candidate models and the prior work.
 They are discussed in Section
 \ref{hidden-markov-models}.

-CuSUM is a very simple baseline model that will provide an upper bound for how quickly a non-trivial prediction can be made.
-It is discussed in Section
+CuSum is a simple statistical technique used for online change detection in the distribution of a time series.
+It will be used as a baseline against which other models can be compared, and is discussed in Section \ref{cusum}.
-\ref{cusum}.

 Autocorrect is a valuable aid to users operating a virtual keyboard where mistakes are common due to the nature of the interface, and so it is integrated